About domains

 If you try to create a domain that is already owned by another customer, you may get error messages like:

-If you receive one of these errors when adding a domain that you rightfully should have access to, or if you need to delegate a domain to another account or customer (for example, delegating a domain from a test account to a production account), contact support to help you delegate the domain to the correct account.
+If you receive one of these errors when adding a domain that you rightfully should have access to, or if you need to delegate a domain to another account or customer (for example, when you need to delegate a domain from a test account to a production account), contact support to help you delegate the domain to the correct account.

 Securing domains with TLS